morskyjezek/jezek-site/_pages/main-splash.md

 #    alt: "Image of a rainbow-styled bookshelf, showing rows of book spines with red, yellow, and orange colors."
 #    title: "Public Writing"
 #    excerpt: "I have written features for public audiences for a variety of federal government websites as well as my own blog.
 These pieces span topics from work in the humanities to data curation, digital preservation, and ethnomusicology."
-  - image_path: /assets/images/baroque-library-th.jpg #rainbow-bookshelf-th.jpg
-#    image_caption: "Photo by [Valdemaras D.](https://unsplash.com/@deko_lt) on [Unsplash](https://unsplash.com/s/photos/library)"
-    alt: "Image of baroque library shelves and a ladder to access the upper shelves."
-    title: "Writing"
-    excerpt: "I write for academic and public audiences.
-Click here to see what I've written for the public sector and for academia, ranging from advice for grantseekers to humanities data curation, digital preservation, and ethnomusicology."
-    url: /writing/
-    btn_class: btn--primary
-#    btn_label: "My Writing"
 #  - image_path: /assets/images/lecture-hall-empty-th.jpg
 #    image_caption: "Photo by [Changbok Ko](https://unsplash.com/@kochangbok) on [Unsplash](https://unsplash.com/s/photos/teaching)"
 #    alt: "Image of many rows of seats arrayed in semicircles and rising to a far wall.
 This appears to be an empty lecture hall."
-  - image_path: /assets/images/jesse-classroom-leftfacing-th.jpg
-    alt: "Jesse teaching a Library Carpentry workshop at the Library of Congress for a group of librarians from across the federal government."
-    title: "Teaching"
-    excerpt: "I have taught courses for various learner groups at the Library of Congress, University of Maryland, George Mason University, Bowling Green State University, and the University of Michigan."
-    url: /teaching/
-    btn_class: btn--primary
-#    btn_label: "My Teaching"
 feature_row2:
   - image_path: /assets/images/open-books-th.jpg
     image_caption: "Photo by [Patrick Tomasso](https://unsplash.com/@impatrickt) on [Unsplash](https://unsplash.com/s/photos/library)"